 Departments are authorized to solicit suppliers at this level.
 Departments should seek three (3) quotes for the commodity (See Manual Sections 3.1 - Request for Quotations and 5.2 - Departmental Procedures).
-Purchasing buying staff may forego seeking quotes at this level and process an order in accordance with their understanding of the market and sources of supply.
+Purchasing staff may waive or forego seeking quotes at this level and process a purchase order in accordance with their understanding of the market and sources of supply.